 - Let them know you welcome any feedback they may have.

-- Make an effort to show you’ve earned new responsibilities; don’t assume you’ll be granted them automatically.
+- Make an effort to show you’ve earned new responsibilities, and don’t assume you’ll be granted them automatically.

 - Ask them for advice about problems you encounter.

 Your years of work experience have given you wisdom, and this should absolutely be offered to your supervisor as a resource.
-Your insights could range from logistical information to methods for handling certain people and situations.
-If you understand your boss’s problems and can suggest solutions, you’ll quickly become an invaluable member of your supervisor’s team.
+Your insights could range from logistical information to methods for handling certain people or situations.
+If you understand your boss’s problems and can suggest solutions, you’ll quickly become an invaluable member of their team.

-Be wary, however, of lecturing, bragging, or condescending to your supervisor.
-Instead, be sure to frame advice in terms of your own personal learning experience.
+Be wary, however, of lecturing, bragging, or condescending to your manager.
+Instead, be sure to frame advice in terms of your own personal learning experience:

 - Instead of saying “This isn’t the way we do things,” or “This won’t work for me,” try saying “I’ve never considered this method before,” or “That’s an innovative idea, and I’m excited to be on board.
 Do you mind if I share some concerns I have?” or “I see where you’re coming from.
 May I tell you my perspective?”

 Different generations grow up with different technology and communication methods.
-Your boss may prefer a mode of communication you’re not used to, such as texting or using a chat application like Slack or Google chat.
+Your boss may prefer a mode of communication you’re not used to, such as texting or using a chat application like Slack.

 It’s important to have a conversation about expectations in this area.
 How does your manager want to deliver important information, and how do they expect you to respond?
 Should you check your email or phone regularly?
-If a certain method simply doesn’t work for you (for instance, if your personal cell phone can’t access an application your manager wants to use) brainstorm some different methods and find a compromise.
+If a certain method simply doesn’t work for you (for instance, if your personal cell phone can’t access an application your manager wants to use or you're just not comfortable using your personal technology for work-related tasks) brainstorm some different methods and find a compromise.

-As you adjust to new office technologies, ask questions about anything you don’t understand; learning a new skill is tricky regardless of your age.
-And as industries change and evolve, you and your boss will both be learning continually on the job.
+As you adjust to new office technologies, ask questions about anything you don’t understand.
+Learning a new skill is tricky regardless of age, and as industries change and evolve, you and your manager will both be learning continually on the job.